 You have to breathe through your nose to wear Good Morning Snore Solution.
 So, if you have nasal polyps, a deviated septum, or some type of nose injury that doesn’t permit this then you are probably a better fit for other mouthpieces.

 In this case, I would recommend ZQuiet.
 It was my number one pick for a long time before I started wearing GMSS.
 Although a traditional mouthpiece, it is super flexible and soft.
 It has Living Hinge Technology, which provides maximum flexibility.
 So, you can literally talk and even sip water while wearing it.

 I actually still wear my ZQuiet when my allergies are bothering me or if I have a cold.
 So even if Good Morning Snore Solution ends up being your preferred choice, it would not hurt to have ZQuiet as a backup.

 Good Morning Snore solution costs a little more than some options, but if you buy two the price is in-line with many other products.
-Regular price is $99.94 for one, but I bought two (one for me, one for the wife) for $129.94, which is $64.97 per unit.
+As of October 25, 2018 Good Morning Snore Solution is $69.94 for a single and $99.94 for a bundle pack.
 So, if you have another snorer in your home or a friend wants to try it too, you definitely get a better deal buying two.
 You can even just get both for yourself, so you have a backup.
 You know, in case the dog steals it off the nightstand to bury in the backyard.
 Surely these events don’t only take place in my house!
 Really you’ll only need one though – they are very easy to clean, and it should last a long while (standard time is ~1 year).